Merovex/verkilo-script/README.md

 * All code written in Ruby
 * Requires [Pandoc](https://pandoc.org/).

-## Example
+## Usage

-To use Verkilo: `verkilo pdf great-national-novel`  creates a PDF.
+To use Verkilo:
+* `verkilo pdf great-national-novel`  creates a PDF against the great-national-novel directory.

-## Philosophy

-Novel writing should focus on the content, and let the formatting take care of itself.
-I believe in leveraging open-source to the extent practical.
-Since large-form fiction writing is straight text, Markdown is ideal.
-This may not be as well suited for non-fiction that relies heavily on tables.
-Provided the images are the right size (300 DPI), they should work fine.
+* `verkilo epub great-national-novel`  creates an ePUB against the great-national-novel directory.
+* `verkilo html great-national-novel`  creates an HTML page against the great-national-novel directory.
+* `verkilo docx great-national-novel`  creates a Word doc against the great-national-novel directory.

 ## Configuration